Westwood Pilates Instructors

 With her body changing as she ages, Nathalie is constantly learning and growing in the practice of Classical Pilates.
 Feeling ever stronger, fitter and pain free is what she wishes to share with her clients while staying true to Joseph Pilates’s method.

-manager and apprentice teacher
+manager and studio teacher

 Yuuki has also trained extensively in yoga, having studied with Saraswathi Jois in India and completing certifications under Liz Arch and Tamal Dodge.
 She loves to write in her spare time and has been featured with Mindbodygreen, Yoga Journal, and Funky Feminist.